cforlando/PetAdoption-API/README.md

 ## Synopsis

-The Pet Adoption API is a project using the ASP.NET WebAPI and MVC stack (We have not yet discussed whether we should use the OData stack as well).
+The Pet Adoption API is a project using the ASP.NET WebAPI and MVC stack.
 Project is set and built with Visual Studio 2015 Community Edition as it is open-source.
 Database and API hosted in Azure Platform.

 ## Code Example